 FreedomPop’s ‘Snowden phone’ encrypts your calls and data

-Daughter’s Facebook foghorn blows dad’s $80,000
+Child’s Facebook foghorn blows father’s $80,000.

-Yahoo, ICQ chats still vulnerable to government snoops
+Yahoo, ICQ chats still vulnerable to government snoops.

 Sharing personal anecdotes of how lax US banks appear to be with our life savings compared to British banks left us both a little shaken.

 He asked me: “Would not it be fascinating to see the amount of details there was on me out there?
 Like, exactly what you can discover from the Net and attempt to get on the phone with my bank?”.